tomzx/blog.tomrochette.com-content/agi/recording-information/article.md

 ## Things to explore
 * Which channel has the best retention rate?
 * What is the rate of image creation within the mind?
+* Given that the brain currently has a given architecture, would it be able to adapt to higher bit rate of data/information?

 # Overview